vinod0099/FinalGroup/SWOTAnalysis.md

-Conducting a SWOT analysis for a pizza business involves its internal strengths and weaknesses, as well as external opportunities and threats.
-This analysis incorporate insights into how the business might more effectively use its brand archetype and methods of persuasion.
+SWOT analysis for a pizza business involves its internal strengths and weaknesses, as well as external opportunities and threats.

 Strengths:
 1. Diverse Menu Offerings: Including a range of pizza styles, toppings, and options for dietary restrictions.